 6. Wish List and Abandonment Programs

 A wish list is a great feature for any eCommerce website.
-This gives customers the ability to not only select items and save them somewhere, but also share that list with others.
+This gives customers the ability to not only select items and save them somewhere, but to also share that list with others.
 You can build a program around wish list abandonment that’s similar to your shopping cart abandonment strategy.

 3. Identify which projects need to wait until after the freeze is thawed.

 At this point in the quarter, there’s simply no way you’ll be able to roll out all of your projects before your code freeze — and that’s okay.
 Equally important in your prep process is identifying which new features need to wait until after the holidays to get their due attention.

 Reviews are only powerful when you have enough volume to give an average rating and show that users actually buy the products.
 If you rush to get this in now and have no items reviewed around the holidays, it actually might be detrimental to your conversion rate.
 Users will think these items are never bought or, even worse, that your site is not popular and might not be trustworthy.